SebastianEchazu/Modelo/README.md

-## 🎁 Expresiones de Gratitud
+## 🎁 Expressions of Gratitude

-* Comenta a otros sobre este proyecto 📢
+* Tell others about this project 📢
-* Invita una cerveza 🍺 o un café ☕ al autor.  🤓.
+* Invite a beer 🍺 or a coffee ☕ to the author.  🤓.

 ---
 ⌨️ con ❤️ por Sebastian Echazú 😊